sethupavan12/sethupavan12/readme.md

 # Hello There!
 I am a **Software Engineer** based in London, currently working at [Microsoft](https://github.com/microsoft).
-My specialty is **building solutions powered by AI** and experimenting with novel deep learning model architectures.
+My specialty is **building solutions powered by AI**, **Serving LLMs** experimenting with **model architectures**.

-I've won numerous hackthons and some at a global level building AI solutions that solve a real problem.
+I love solving real problems with AI and I've won numerous hackthons and some at a global level trying to achieve that.

 I am currently **open to new AI opportunities** in London.
-If you have an exciting opportunity, please feel free to reach out via [email](sethupavan12@gmail.com) or through [LinkedIn!](https://www.linkedin.com/in/sethu-pavan-venkata-reddy-pastula-412582149/)
+If you have an exciting opportunity and want to build something great together, please feel free to reach out via [email](sethupavan12@gmail.com) or through [LinkedIn!](https://www.linkedin.com/in/sethu-pavan-venkata-reddy-pastula-412582149/)

 <div align="center">